 High mountains make up 92 percent of Yunnan province, so it is suitable for planting tea forests.
 Many famous teas, such as white tea Pu’er, black tea Lapsang Souchong and Dianhong black tea, are produced in Yunnan.

-Yunnan's environment for growing tea is ideal - it has abundant rainfall (more than 2,500 millimeters annually), rich vegetation and abundant sunshine.
-The province is also close to large tea producing regions in Southeast Asia and has a mild climate, which is suitable for the growth of tea trees.
-The province used to be part of ancient Tea Horse Road, and its mountainous terrain and convenient transportation have made it an important area for growing and trading teas.
+Yunnan’s environment for growing tea is ideal – it has abundant rainfall (more than 2,500 millimeters annually), rich vegetation, and abundant sunshine.
+The province is also close to large tea-producing regions in Southeast Asia and has a mild climate, which is suitable for the growth of tea trees.
+The province used to be part of the ancient Tea Horse Road, and its mountainous terrain and convenient transportation have made it an important area for growing and trading teas.

 Because of these favorable conditions, Yunnan’s annual output accounts for more than half of the total nationwide and more than 90 percent of all tea produced in southwest China.

 Tea trees cover nearly 300,000 hectares of land in Yunnan and yearly output is about 1.1 million tons.
 With such a high production capacity, the province has become one of the main suppliers of raw materials for producing Chinese teas as well as for tea trees for planting abroad.

 Yunnan has 136,000 hectares of land for growing and processing tea and 9,521 hectares is strictly protected as forest land.

 is the largest tea-producing area in China and more than 50 percent of Chinese black teas come from this region.

 The coastal province, with ample rainfall and subtropical monsoon climate, is situated at a latitude of 25 degrees north and a longitude of 118 degrees east and faces the South China Sea to its south.
 The mild climate is suitable for growing tea trees.